-The meaning of phenomenology in relation to counselling

-The word phenomenology stems from philosophy, and refers to the way in which individuals perceive and interpret events.
-Another way of stating this is to say that it is not actual events which cause people to behave in certain ways; instead it is each person's unique perception of these events which determines their responses.
-The recognition that each individual is influenced by their own phenomenal field is important in the counselling context, since it underlines the need to discover clients' individual perceptions if we are to be effective in helping them.
+The meaning of phenomenology in relation to counselling The word 'phenomenology' stems from philosophy and refers to the way in which individuals perceive and interpret events.
+Another way of stating this is to say that it is not the actual events that cause people to behave in certain ways; instead, it is each person's unique perception of those events which determines their responses.
+The recognition that each individual is influenced by his or her own phenomenal field is important in the counselling context, since it underlines the need to discover clients' individual perceptions if we are to be effective in helping them.
 It is not enough for counsellors to simply assume that clients will respond in specific ways to certain situations or events.
-On the contrary, counsellors need to be aware of the vast spectrum of individual difference which have to be taken into consideration in relation to the experiences which clients describe.
+On the contrary, counsellors need to be aware of the vast spectrum of individual difference that has to be taken into consideration in relation to the experiences clients describe.
 The following example gives some idea of the way in which two people, who appear to have exactly the same experience, record entirely different perceptions of it.

-CASE STUDY Recalling an accident

-A client called Rosaleen came into counselling because she had been in a car accident and had suffered post-traumatic shock as a result of it.
+CASE STUDY Recalling an accident A client called Rosaleen came into counselling because she had been in a car accident and had suffered post-traumatic shock as a result of it.
 Her sister had also been in the accident, and though neither of them sustained physical injury, both had taken time off work in order to recover.
-The difference between the two sister's responses lay in the fact that whereas Rosaleen felt immensely traumatised by it, her sister seemed relatively unaffected by events, although she did concede that it had been frightening initially.
+The difference between the two sisters' responses lay in the fact that whereas Rosaleen felt immensely traumatised by it, her sister seemed relatively unaffected by events, although she did concede that it had been frightening initially.
 Rosaleen's sister took some time off work on the advice of her doctor, but she was anxious to get back to the office just as soon as she could.
 The resilience of her sister caused some difficulty for Rosaleen, because it made her feel guilty about her own response.
 She discussed her feelings with the counsellor.
 CLIENT: I worry that people might think I'm putting it on.
 Jean [her sister] never seemed to look back.
 I'm sure people must think it's all in my mind.

-COUNSELLOR: That's obviously something that concerns you a great deal the idea that people will think badly of you.
-CLIENT: Well yes Because of the way she is.
+COUNSELLOR: That's obviously something that concerns you a great deal . . . the idea that people will think badly of you.
+CLIENT: Well yes . . .
+Because of the way she is.
 There is such a contrast in our reactions.

-COUNSELLOR: Yet people do react in very different ways to a whole lot of situations.
-CLIENT: People can't be the same in the way they see things I suppose I'm maybe weaker in some ways.
-But its hard to believe we were both in the same car.
-COUNSELLOR: CLIENT: With different experience of the accident Yes, and different reactions too.
+COUNSELLOR: Yet people do react in very different ways . . . to a whole lot of situations.

+CLIENT: People can't be the same in the way they see things. ...
+I suppose I'm ... maybe weaker in some ways.
+But it's hard to believe we were both in the same car.
+COUNSELLOR: With a different experience of the accident . . .
+CLIENT: Yes, and different reactions, too.

 COUNSELLOR: In the way that people tend to respond quite differently to things.

-The counsellor who worked with Rosaleen was concerned to help her explore all the circumstances of the accident.
+Comment: The counsellor who worked with Rosaleen was concerned to help her explore all the circumstances of the accident.
 She also wanted to show the client that her individual response to the accident was a perfectly valid one, even though it differed from her sister's response.
-To do this the counsellor listened carefully to the client's story, and encouraged her to voice all the worries she felt in relation to other people's views.
-It might have been tempting for the counsellor to reassure the client that she was not, in fact, weaker than her sister, but such reassurance would have been misplaced.
-From a purely person-centred perspective, it is important to remember that a client's feelings are real to them, and the counsellor's task is to stay within the client's internal frame of reference - a concept which we shall discuss later in this chapter.
+To do this the counsellor listened carefully to the client's story, and encouraged her to voice all the worries she felt in relation to CASE STUDY Cont...